DigitalPulseSoftware/BurgWar/README_en.md

 - Ninja: `xmake project -k ninja`
 - XCode: `xmake project -k xcode`

+You should now be able to the project file with the tool of your choice.

 ### Run the game

 Once the compilation finished, you should have the game binaries in the `bin/<config>` folder (where `<config>` is your platform/arch/mode, for example: `windows_x64_debug`).